 1.7 If the complaint cannot be resolved, the complainant may refer it to Stage 2.
+This should be done within one month of receipt of the outcome of the investigation meeting (1.6).

 Stage 2 - Complaint Heard by Headteacher